 A Living-Learning Community allows you the option to live as a community of learners in a specific residence hall or clustered portion of the hall.
 You'll live with other students who are exploring similar majors, career choices and interests.
 The Learning Community’s coordinator comes to the residence halls to meet you, and in some cases upper class peer mentors live alongside you in the residence halls to help you have a great start to a college career.

-There are eight residential Living-Learning Communities with specific themes from which you can choose to participate.
+There are five residential Living-Learning Communities with specific themes from which you can choose to participate.

 Living-Learning Community Descriptions

 |College Advance in the College of Arts, Humanities and Social Sciences (CAHSS) is designed to help first-year students develop a strong academic foundation that will lead to success in college and beyond.
 The program links members of this learning community in English Composition I and U.S. History since 1865 during the fall semester of their freshman year.
 In their sophomore, junior and senior years, students will continue to take one class together.
 Students also participate in a vast array of extra and co-curricular activities, receive additional academic support, and interact with their peers who share similar academic and professional interests.
 Participants reside in Meta V. Jenkins|

 |The Health and Wellness (HWLLC) encourages students to develop and maintain a healthy mind, body and spirit, as well as share a commitment to the pursuit of optimal health.
 Programs will focus on academic success, personal development and leadership potential through the promotion of six key areas of wellness: physical, social, intellectual, spiritual, emotional and occupational.
 The members of the Health and Wellness Living-Learning community reside in Warren-Franklin Residence Hall.|